PolymathicAI/the_well/datasets/convective_envelope_rsg/README.md

 | ------------------------------------------------ | ----------------------------------------- | ----------------------------------------- | ----------- | --------------------------- | --------- | --------------------- | ---------------------------------- |
 | Whole simulation (to obtain the 29 trajectories) | 300                                       | 6700                                      | fixed L     | 256 × 128 × 256             | 5766 days | 10.79                 | 12.9                               |

-**Approximate time to generate the data:** 2 months on 80 nodes, or approximately 10 million CPU hours
+**Approximate time to generate the data:** 2 months on 80 nodes, or approximately 10 million CPU hours.

 **Hardware used to generate the data:** 80x NASA Pleiades Skylake CPU nodes.